-Because students in the Accelerated Honors Program participate in a free summer externship as part of the program, students in McGeorge's unique program save thousands of dollars.
+Because McGeorge covers the tuition for the summer externships for AHP students who stay in the program, students in McGeorge's unique program save thousands of dollars.

 The most accurate way to compare the cost of attending McGeorge's Accelerated Honors Program is to discount the total cost of attendance by the free summer externship and the six months of income students will earn while their peers are studying for and taking the bar exam and waiting for their results.

 Acceptance into the full-time Accelerated Honors JD degree program is competitive and requires completion of the McGeorge JD admissions application submitted through LSAC as well as an interview (in-person, phone, or Skype).
 Competitive students will have excellent academic credentials and distinctive life experiences to support successful completion of an accelerated JD degree.
 Students with a 157 LSAT score and a 3.3 or better undergraduate grade point average (UGPA) or a 156 and 3.5 or better UGPA presumptively will qualify for an interview.
 Students whose entrance credentials do not meet these prerequisites may qualify for an interview if their LSAT score and UGPAs are similar to these requirements and other aspects of their application justify further evaluation of their candidacy for the program.

 Full-time students complete the JD degree in two and one-half years.
 The typical curriculum includes a 10-week honors externship during the summer and a heavier load of 17 credits each semester after the first year.
 Program graduates may enter the job market six months sooner than those in a three-year program and save a semester of expenses.